How Can You Approach God?

 You are not responsible for the reaction of others (vv.18–21) but you will be held accountable for whether or not you obey God and speak the words that God has given you (vv.18,20).
 Sometimes you don’t know what the outcome will be in a certain situation, but you can trust and obey God no matter what.

 Later on, the glory of the Lord appears to Ezekiel again and he falls face down (v.23).
 Again, the Spirit enters him (v.24).
-God promises, ‘When I speak to you, I will open your mouth and you shall say to them, “This is what the Sovereign Lord says”’ (v.27).
+God promises, ‘When I speak to you, I will open your mouth and you shall say to them, “This is what the Sovereign LORD says”’ (v.27).

 Prayer